Financial matters

 Student discounts

 As a student in the Netherlands you can get discounts at various bars, restaurants, hairdressers, museums and cinemas.
 Students of HAS green academy can also sport at Sportiom with a student discount.
 You will need to show your student card to get the discount.
-You will receive a digital student card in September.
+You can find your digital student card in the Osiris app.

 Questions about tuition fees, visa or residence permit?